Methodology

 What risk of ruin actually means

-Risk of ruin is the probability that a string of losses takes your account below the point where it can recover.
-It depends on three things: how often you win, how big your wins are compared with your losses, and how much of your account you put at risk on each trade.
+Risk of ruin is the probability that a sequence of losses draws an account down far enough that recovery is no longer realistically possible.
+It depends on three interlocking factors: how often a strategy wins, how large those wins are relative to the losses, and — most importantly — how much of the account is placed at risk on each individual trade.

-The first two describe the strategy.
-The third is entirely under your control, and it is usually the one that decides whether an account survives long enough for the strategy to matter at all.
+The first two factors describe the strategy itself and are largely outside a follower's control when they receive a third-party signal.
+The third factor — position sizing — is entirely within the trader's control, and it is the one that most often determines whether an account survives long enough for the strategy's edge to matter at all.

 Why position size dominates the outcome